genglyu/iPhoneAndGoProFileRenamer/README.md

 # Video and image renaming script

+Dependencies: python, ffmpeg.

 Need to move the script to the same folder with the files to work.
 Or use -s and -d to set the source/destination folders.
+It is suggested to modify process.sh for easier use.

 Runing
 ```Bash